Lübeck Hauptbahnhof: History

-The old Hauptbahnhof
+Old Hauptbahnhof

 The forerunner of today's Hauptbahnhof was built by the LBE in 1851, on the wall peninsula near the Holstentor.
 Initially, it had only one platform, but due to later expansion work, ended up with four platforms.
 With increasing traffic, operations became problematic, as the trains crossed a main road directly after leaving the station, and the tracks needed to pass over several small streams.
 Upon the commissioning of the new Hauptbahnhof in 1908, the old station building finally lost its function.

 After being put to various other uses (including the housing of the Harbour Railway administration), the old station building was demolished in 1934, as part of the transformation of the Holstentorplatz.